Team

 Ethan is the Research Coordinator for Dr. Miller at UBC.
 He completed his BSc in Exercise and Sport Science at the University of Exeter before his MSc in Rehabilitation Sciences at UBC.
 He enjoys spending time with friends and can often be found engaging in outdoor activities.

-Aditya Dhariwal (Work Learn Student, University of British Columbia)
+Aditya Dhariwal (Research Assistant, University of British Columbia)

 Adit is doing a combined major in Chemistry, Math and Life Sciences.
 He is interested in how technology integrates with rehabilitation.
 Outside of research, you can find him playing sports with his friends.